The following is a comprehensive biographical report for Alexander McQueen , based on the most recent data as of May 13, 2026.

 Personal Life and Relationships

-McQueen was openly gay, having realized his orientation at a young age.
-In 2000, he held an unofficial marriage ceremony with documentary filmmaker George Forsyth on a yacht in Ibiza; the ceremony was attended by close friends including Kate Moss.
+McQueen was openly gay and realized his orientation at a young age.
+In 2000, he entered into an unofficial marriage ceremony with documentary filmmaker George Forsyth on a yacht in Ibiza; the ceremony was attended by close friend Kate Moss.
 Although the relationship ended a year later, they remained close.
-McQueen struggled with depression and the pressures of the fashion industry, which were exacerbated by the loss of his mentor Isabella Blow in 2007 and his mother in 2010.
+McQueen struggled with depression and anxiety throughout his life, which was exacerbated by the deaths of his mentor Isabella Blow in 2007 and his mother Joyce in 2010.

 Family life